F. J. Thwaites: Biography

 Born in the inner Sydney suburb of Balmain, Thwaites left school at the age of 13 and originally worked in the clothing industry.
 He wrote The Broken Melody when he was 19; it was originally self-published but eventually became a best seller, selling 55,000 copies in Australia and 25,000 in England.

-In February 1933 Thwaites left for England to write screen scenarios for Elstree Studios.
+In February 1933, Thwaites left for England to write screen scenarios for Elstree Studios.
 He spent several months there, and several months in Hollywood, attempting to sell his work to movie producers.
 Thwaites said on his return:

 I spent four months in Hollywood but had bad luck with my novels because of copyright laws.
 It is absolutely essential that after publication of a book in Australia and before three months has passed it has been copyrighted in Washington.
 I failed to do that, and I have no doubt it cost me the loss of the three pictures, for the picture folk only make pictures of stories that have been out twelve months on the American market and are protected, whereas my stories were open for any American publisher to copy without paying a cent.

 He later estimated this cost him £15,000.

 On his return to Australia in late 1933, Thwaites then toured the country looking for manuscripts to publish.
-In 1936 he founded his own publishing firm.
-F. J. Thwaites.
+In 1936, he founded his own publishing firm, The F. J. Thwaites Publishing Co.

-In May 1937 Thwaites joined Adelaide radio station 5KA as production manager.
+In May 1937, Thwaites joined Adelaide radio station 5KA as production manager.
 During this time he met Jessica Harcourt, who became his wife.
+She later recalled: